jeremytammik/FireRatingCloud/README.md

 - Implement an external event for real-time BIM update subscription like the [room editor](https://github.com/jeremytammik/RoomEditorApp).
 - Subscribe to a push notification event from fireratingdb to trigger the external event whenever changes are made, instead of continuous polling like the room editor.
 - On document change, update the fireratingdb push notification subscriptionn to the new current docuemnt.
+- Implement batch upload.
+Currently, data upload is processed element by element, while download is implemented as one single much more effective batch call.

 ## Authors